oryon-dominik/dotfiles/basic-tutorials/how-to_init_a_git_repo.md

 ### If you want to work on your own repository

-1. Initialize git in your project directory
+1. **Initialize git** version control in your project directory

     ```powershell
     git init
     ```

-2. Configure the repository with your email, username and UNIQUE_IDENTIFIER
+2. **Configure the repository** with your email, username and UNIQUE_IDENTIFIER

     ```powershell
     git config --local user.email "your@email.address"
     git config --local user.name "username"
-    git config --local core.sshCommand "ssh -i ~/.ssh/id_rsa_GITHUB"
+    git config --local core.sshCommand "ssh -i ~/.ssh/UNIQUE_IDENTIFIER"
     ```

-3. Add some files and commit your directory structure
+3. Add some files and **commit** your directory structure

     ```powershell
     echo "something" >> README.md